CF20852/Alexa_ESP32_DHT22_Skill/README.md

 I used a Windows 11 laptop for this project.
 If you're using Linux or MacOS, you may have to do things a little differently.

 # Connecting the ESP32 Development Board to the DHT22
-The connections only require three wires:  +3.3V on the ESP32 to Vcc on the DHT22, 32 on the ESP32 to S on the DHT22, and GND on the ESP32 to GND on the DHT22.
+The connections only require three wires:  +3.3V on the ESP32-DevKitC-32E to Vcc (may be called "+") on the DHT22, 32 on the ESP32 to S (may be called "OUT") on the DHT22, and GND (may be called "-") on the ESP32 to GND on the DHT22.
 That's it.

 # Programming the ESP32
 ## Overview